The country of your business

 You can’t fake this, and there aren’t any shortcuts to congruence and integrity.

-Becoming the qualities that are essential to your well-being–making them your own–is a life-long practice.
+Becoming the qualities that are essential to your well-being — embodying them in every aspect of your being — is a life-long practice.
 Like any practice, it takes commitment, honesty, and a willingness to begin wherever you are.

 My business and my life are organized around these values and qualities: